Brotherhood comes first

 - Regular season rules apply for playoffs.
 Only players with minimum games attended are allowed to play.
 If any team is found in breach of this rule, the team will be dismissed from the playoffs.

 - No new inning shall start after one hour and fifteen minutes.

-- Complete game is 4 innings: All games will be deemed as complete after 4 full innings of play.
-Whichever team leads at the end of the inning will be proclaimed the winner.
-If the score is tied, then both teams will receive a point.
+- Complete game is 4 innings, 3.5 innings if the home team is ahead: If the score is tied, then both teams will receive a point.
 An inning is complete when the home team (team batting second) has completed all 3 outs.
 If the game is called off before the 7th inning is complete, then the score after the 6th inning will be used to determine the winner.

-- Rainouts: Any games cancelled or stopped due to weather conditions will be deemed as a tie, unless 4.5 innings have been completed.
-The home team leading after 4.5 innings or if the away team is up by 7 they will be proclaimed as the winner.
+- Rainouts: Any games cancelled or stopped due to weather conditions will be deemed as a tie, unless 4 innings are completed, 3.5 innings completed if the home team is ahead.
+The home team leading after 3.5 innings or if the away team is up by 7 they will be proclaimed as the winner.
 An inning is complete when the home team is up to plate.
 If the game is called off before the 7th inning is complete, then the score after the 6th inning will be used to determine the winner.

 - The umpire based on his clock/judgment will call a game complete after 90 minutes irrespective of whether the inning is complete.
 The last completed inning will be used as the final score.

 - Third strike foul is an out.

 - If a batted ball hits the mat or the plate it will considered a dead / foul ball.